vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==

+= 2022.08.26 version 1.10.2 =
+* Fix typo in version numbers and type of VAT percentage for order management API

 = 2022.08.17 version 1.10.1 =
 * Small change in Order Management API following changes to shipping handling